 While memory foam shines when it comes to pressure relief, pocketed coils are known for offering that pushback support you need to keep the spine in neutral alignment.
 The copper-infused top layer is designed to react under the weight of your body to provide extra support.

-The foams should contour to your natural curves, filling in the space around the lumbar region, while the pocketed coils offer buoyancy and support to keep you sleeping on (not in) the mattress.
+The foams should contour to your natural curves, filling in the space around the lumbar region, while the pocketed coils offer buoyancy and support.
+You are likely to feel more on top of this bed on the firmer side, though, as the softer option has more sinkage.
 This hybrid’s responsiveness should also help with repositioning and getting in and out of bed.

 Similar to the popular bed-in-a-box delivery method, Layla ships this mattress to your doorstep.
 Inside the box, the mattress is in a large bag that includes handy carrying straps.
 Direct shipping saves the company money, which they pass along to customers in the way of affordable pricing.